Dr Nikolina Bobic

 Head BA (Hons) Architecture Admissions and Marketing

 Nikolina Bobic is an academic and architect.
-Her research delves into the historical and theoretical concepts to do with politics, violence and space.
-More specifically, to do with balkanization (geopolitical fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.
-She has written on matters to do with urban destruction and reconstruction; the spatial history of war, media, and technology; to the politics of identity (re)construction of former Yugoslav cities.
+At the broad level, her research delves into the historical and theoretical concepts to do with politics and space; the ways in which architecture and urban space operate within or are constructed by politics.
+Likewise, the ways through which architecture and urban space can be transformed to enact and construct alternative political realities.
+At a specific level, Nikolina's research addresses balkanization (geopolitical fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.

 Postgraduate Certificate in Academic Practice.